joshcanhelp/josh-to-11/input/posts/2023/2023-07-06-technical-interview.md

 ## As a team, prepare before all interviews

 This preparation starts with the team that the candidate is applying to join.
-Using the public job description as the foundation, **write a list of the technical-specific qualities, experience, and approach that this person should have to be successful**, if hired.
+Using the public job description as the foundation, **write a list of the technical-specific qualities, experience, and knowledge that this person should have to be successful**, if hired.
 These should be forward-looking, job-specific, and honest.
 Think about the things they should be able to do walking in the door as well as the things that they need to learn along the way.

 As an example, let's say you're hiring for a mostly front-end programming position at a senior level.
 The job description might say "4 years programming experience with React, Vue, or similar."
 You should expect that the folks applying will have this experience on their resume in one form or another.
 But what else?